NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 • If you have a drain pump filter only, place a towel on the floor and a shallow container like a baking dish against the washing machine, directly below the filter to catch the water.
 Slowly turn the knob of the drain pump filter counterclockwise to remove the filter; water will begin to spill out.
 Don’t pull the filter all the way out while the water is draining; if you fill up the container before the water has stopped flowing, you will want to quickly be able to close it back up while you empty the container.
 Repeat until the water has drained out completely.

-• If your appliance includes both a filter and drain tube, place the towel and a shallow container underneath the drain hose.
+• If your appliance has both a filter and drain tube, place the towel and a shallow container underneath the drain hose.
 Unclip the drain tube from its position; unscrew the end cap when you’re ready to release the water.
 Keep the cap in one hand so you can stop the flow of water quickly and easily should your container fill up.
 Replace the cap when all the water has been drained and clip the hose back into place.

-STEP 4: Clean the filter.
+Step 4: Clean the filter.

 After you’ve drained the washing machine, remove any buildup of solid material from the filter by hand.
 Then rinse the filter with a soft-bristled brush and warm water.
 Replace the filter and the access panel.